Back to all posts

 When your skin absorbs these targeted red and near-infrared light waves, it kickstarts a series of beneficial biological processes.
 This isn’t magic; it’s a well-studied cellular response.
 From stimulating the production of collagen to calming inflammation, the evidence points to real, measurable results for skin health.
 Let’s look at what the research says about how this therapy delivers its impressive benefits.

-How It Stimulates Collagen and Regenerates Cells
+How It Rebuilds Collagen and Renews Your Skin

 So, what’s happening on a deeper level?
 When red light penetrates your skin, it’s absorbed by the mitochondria, which are the tiny powerhouses inside your cells.
 This gives them an energy jolt, helping them work more efficiently.
 This enhanced cellular energy ramps up the production of collagen and elastin—the essential proteins that give your skin its structure, firmness, and elasticity.
 A study from the National Institutes of Health found that light in this specific spectrum is effective for promoting wound healing, repairing tissue, and rejuvenating skin.
 It’s essentially giving your cells the fuel they need to repair and rebuild themselves from the inside out.